hsjunnesson/wolfram.el/README.md

 ## Usage

-To make a query run `M-x wolfram-alpha` then type your query.
+To make a query, run `M-x wolfram-alpha` then type your query.
 It will show the result in an org-mode buffer called `*WolframAlpha*`.

 ## Examples